Seigneurial system of New France: After the British conquest

 After the Battle of the Plains of Abraham and the conquest of Quebec by the British during the Seven Years' War, the system became an obstacle to colonization by British settlers, not least because England had already abolished feudal land tenure under the Tenures Abolition Act 1660.
 Nevertheless, the Quebec Act of 1774 retained French civil law and therefore the manorial system.

 Manorial land tenure remained relatively intact for almost a century.
 This was the prime land; also many Englishmen and Scotsmen purchased manorial estates; others were divided equally between male and female offspring; some were run by the widows of manorial lords as their children grew to adulthood.
 Over time land became subdivided among the owners' offspring and descendants, resulting in increasingly narrow plots of land.

 When Quebec was divided in December 1791 between Lower Canada (today's Quebec) and Upper Canada (today's Ontario), a 45.7 km segment of the colonial boundary was drawn at the west edge of the westernmost contiguous manorial estates along the St. Lawrence and Ottawa rivers, accounting for the small triangle of land at Vaudreuil-Soulanges that belongs to Quebec rather than Ontario.
 Only two outlying feudal manors were ever established in the area that became Upper Canada, being located at L'Original on the Ottawa River and Cataraqui at the eastern end of Lake Ontario at what is now Kingston and Wolfe Island.
 Tenure in the Upper Canada manors was converted into fee simple (freehold) under the Constitutional Act 1791.

 Abolition

 The British Parliament passed legislation in 1825 that provided for the commutation of manorial land tenure, upon the agreement of the lord of the manor and the tenants concerned.
 As no incentives were given, few such conversions took place.
 The Province of Canada also attempted to facilitate the process through passage of a further Act in 1845.

-The manorial system was formally abolished through the passage of the Feudal Abolition Act 1854 by the Legislative Assembly of the Province of Canada, which received royal assent on 18 December 1854.
+The manorial system was formally abolished through the passage of the Feudal Abolition Act 1854 by the Parliament of the Province of Canada, which received royal assent on 18 December 1854.
 It provided for: